Night Time, My Time: Music and lyrics

 Night Time, My Time is an indie rock and synth-pop album, exploring different musical styles of those heard on Ferreira's second EP Ghost (2012).
 While the latter had a more "relaxed" sonic atmosphere—featuring electropop, synth-pop and acoustic styles—the album incorporates 1980s pop and 1990s grunge, while also drawing inspiration from 1970s art rock and 1980s psychedelic rock, new wave, and post-punk.
 The songs occasionally include guitars and "hard-hitting", as on "I Will" and "You're Not the One"; however, the album incorporates diverse music genres, including new wave on "Love in Stereo" and "24 Hours", and ska on "Kristine".
 Amongst other elements in the album's songs, are arcade game samples.
 The atmosphere of the album was said to evoke records of Best Coast, Garbage, and Siouxsie and the Banshees with "distorted tracks".

 Ferreira, who mostly sings in a low register, explores a multitude of lyrical themes.
 A prominent one is failure, provoked by record label manipulation and oppression.
 Ferreira stated that the record was her try at getting the listeners to "know [her]", and further said that in the record, she felt like herself and that she had control over such lyricism.
 However, another scope of themes is present on the record, such as love, inconstant relationships and feminism.
 Her personality is reflected through an array of states of spirit—frustration and anger are contrasted with vulnerability, "redemption" and self-confidence.
-Night Time, My Time was named after lines spoken by Laura Palmer in the film Twin Peaks: Fire Walk with Me (1992).
+Night Time, My Time was named after lines spoken by Laura Palmer in the film Twin Peaks: Fire Walk with Me (1992); Ferreira would later star in an episode of Twin Peaks: The Return (2017).

+Jacques Peterson from Popdust recognized grunge and new wave music elements within "Boys", while Mike Wass from Idolator described the track as a "guitar-pop tune".
+Annie Zaleski from The A.V.
+Club stated that its lyrical content sees Ferreira "optimistic about love" after having found her ideal boyfriend.